starwards/starwards/CONTRIBUTING.md

 2. Web development server

-    runs a frontend development server that will automatically re-load the client appilcation when changes are made to it, and proxies all API and static files requests to the API server.
+    Runs a frontend development server that will automatically re-load the client appilcation when changes are made to it, and proxies all API and static files requests to the API server.
 It is recommended to keep it running at the background while making code changes.

     In VSCode: The `webpack:dev server` task (a button at the left of the statusbar).